Deciphering Car Seat Labels: How to Find Important Information

 green checkmark This article was reviewed by Amanda Brown, CPST.

-Car seats are one of the most important—and often most confusing—baby items we purchase for our little ones.
-Before making that big purchase, it’s important to make sure you understand all the information on and about the car seat you plan to buy.
+Car Seats are one of the most important—and often most confusing—baby items we purchase for our young children.
+But you’ve got precious cargo in your back seat, so before making that big purchase, it’s important to make sure you understand all the information about your child's car seat.

-All car seats will come with labels that include information on how to use the seat properly.
+Whether it’s an infant car seat, rear-facing, booster seat, convertible seat, or forward-facing car seat, all car seats will come with car seat safety labels that include safety standards and the manufacturer's instructions on how to use the car seat properly.
 Here’s exactly what to look for and how to decode common car seat labels.

 Weight & Height Restrictions

-First and foremost, the label on your car seat should come with weight and height information for the specific seat.
+First and foremost, your car seat label should come with weight limits and height limits for the specific car seat alongside how many years of age your child should be.
 This is very important when determining if the car seat will work for your kiddo.
-It’s also helpful when determining if your little one is ready to change car seats
+It’s also helpful when determining if your little one is ready to change car seats.

 Manufacture & Expiration Date

 This is called the tracking label.
-It will include all manufacturer information including the manufacturer's name, address, phone number, model and/or model number and serial number.
+It will include all manufacturer information including the manufacturer's website, name, address, phone number, model and/or model number, date of manufacture and serial number.
 This will be helpful when registering your car seat and checking any recall information.

-Another important part of this label is the expiration date (AKA ‘Do Not Use After’).
-This is important to note and keep in mind before purchasing; You want to make sure you’re not using an expired seat and that you’re getting as much time out of your specific seat as possible.
-If you do not see an expiration date on your tracking label, you can find how many years your seat is good for in the car seat manual.
+Another important part of this car seat label is the expiration date (AKA ‘Do Not Use After’).
+This is an important note to keep in mind before purchasing; You want to make sure that you’re not using an expired car seat and that you’re getting as much time out of your specific car seat as possible.
+If you do not see an expiration date on your tracking label, you can find out how many years your seat is good for in the car seat manual.

 Installation Instructions

-Depending on your seat, there may also be accompanying labels showing you how to use different parts of the seat like the harness and tether systems.
-While these labels are helpful, it’s best to look over your car seat and vehicle manual for in-depth installation instructions.
+Depending on your car seat, there may also be accompanying car seat labels showing you how to use different parts of the car seat like the shoulder belt, lap belt, latch system, harness straps, chest clip and top tether systems.
+While these sticker labels are helpful, it’s best to look over your car seat and vehicle manual for in-depth instructions to make sure your child restraint is correct and protected from serious injury.

 Level Indicator

 Level indicators can be found on the base or side of your car seat.
-Some stick out like a bubble (and are called buble level indicators) while others are just a colored line.
-They are used to ensure your seat is level and reclined properly.
+Some stick out like a bubble (and are called bubble level indicators) while others are just a colored line.
+They are used to ensure your car seat is level and reclined properly.

 If you have a bubble level indicator, your car seat will be level when the bubble on the level indicator is between the level lines.
 If you have a colored line, you can ensure your car seat is level by positioning the car seat so that the level line is level with the ground.

-For more information on where and how to do this for your specific car seat, review the car seat product manual.
+For more information on where and how to do this for your specific car seat, review the manufacturer's instructions located in the car seat manual.

 Safety Standards, Registration and Aircraft Use

-As the name suggests, this label will cover any safety standards and registration information for your specific car seat.
-If will also include information about aircraft use including whether it can be used on an aircraft and how exactly to use it.
-Not all car seats will have this, but if yours does, you can typically find it in red on the side of your car seat.
+As the name suggests, this car seat label will cover any safety standards and registration information for your specific car seat.
+It will also include information about aircraft use including whether it can be used on an aircraft and how exactly to use it.
+Not all car seats will have this feature, but if yours does, you can typically find it in red on the side of your car seat.

 Other Car Seat Labels to Look Out For

-On top of the labels mentions above, there are several other car seat labels you should see before purchasing your car seat:
+On top of the car seat labels mentioned above, there are several other car seat labels you should see before purchasing your car seat to ensure car seat safety:

 • NHTSA Warning Label